Today is a momentous occasion for Hubby and I.

 Hubby will always tell people that his first credit card, at the age of 18, had an £8k limit.
 Luckily, he was better with money than me and didn’t spend up to that limit!
 But he did have a car loan, and was constantly in his overdraft – £1k overdrawn but £1k in savings.
 A lot of people have that misconception that they should have money in savings.
 Yes, but not if you have debts – debts will always cost you more in interest than you’ll earn in savings interest.
 Free up the overdraft or credit card and then in case of emergency you can turn to those options and use them for what they’re intended for.

 Hubby and I were like any young couple.
 19 and 22, we went on dates, went on holidays and enjoyed ourselves.
 We didn’t, ever, worry about money or even really think about it.

 Then in 2006 we decided to take the step of moving in with eachother.
 We didn’t want to rent so talked to mortgage advisors about buying a house.
 We soon found out that a) we had more debt than we realised and b) we wouldn’t get a mortgage paying all the credit payments that we were – credit cards, car finance and a loan.
-So we consolidated our debts and took out one huge loan… £25k and still had another couple of grand on a credit card too – you can only take out an unsecured loan for a maximum of £25k. £27-£28k of debt accumulated by the time Hubby and I were 22 and 25.
+So we consolidated our debts and took out one huge loan… £25k and still had another couple of grand on balance transfer credit cards too – you can only take out an unsecured loan for a maximum of £25k. £27-£28k of debt accumulated by the time Hubby and I were 22 and 25.